While your students live on this earth, they will never be perfect. They’re going to mess up and make mistakes. It’s a part of life.

 We cannot – I repeat, CAN NOT – live holy lives without the indwelling of the Holy Spirit.

-So, before we discuss holy living, or being set apart for God’s purpose, we must understand that we can do nothing of worth on our own.
+So, before we discuss holy living, or being set apart for God’s purpose, we must understand that we can’t do this on our own.

 Read Colossians 3:12-17.